Ayaki22/Verilog_practice/MUX2to1/README.md

 </center>

 # About the project
-I referred to the Verilog tutorials by the YouTuber Merak Channel.
+I referred to the Verilog tutorial from YouTuber Merak's channel.